Blooym/xlm/README.md

 ## Setup (Steam compatibility tool)

 Auto installers for the Steam compatibility tool part of XLM are provided for the `Steam Deck`, `Flatpak`, `Snap` and `Native` versions of Steam.
-For any other type of setup you may need to manually download the XLM binary from the [GitHub Releases Page](https://github.com/Blooym/xlm/releases/latest).
-Regardless of how you install XLM from it will always be kept up to date automatically.
+For any other type of setup you may need to manually download the XLM binary from the [GitHub Releases Page](https://github.com/Blooym/xlm/releases/latest) or with install it with cargo (`cargo install --git https://github.com/Blooym/xlm`).
+Most installs of XLM will be kept up to date automatically unless explicitly disabled.

 ### Installers